llvm/llvm-project/clang/docs/LanguageExtensions.rst

 ------------------------------------------------------
 Specify the mimum offset between two objects to avoid false sharing and the maximum size of contiguous memory to promote true sharing, respectively.
-These macros are predefined in all C and C++ language modes.
+These macros are predefined in all C and C++ language modes, but can be redefined on the command line with ``-D`` to specify different values as needed or can be undefined on the command line with ``-U`` to disable support for the feature.

 **Note: the values the macros expand to are not stable between releases of Clang and do not need to match the values produced by GCC, so these macros should not